hushino/mv-android-client-IAP/README.md

 The MV Android Client with IAP is a runtime client which supports IAP services for the [Android&trade; operating system](https://www.android.com) intended to play games created with the [RPG Maker MV](http://www.rpgmakerweb.com) game development tool-kit.

 There are a lot of marketing advantages to distribute demo games before distributing paid games on the Android system.
-This client can provide demo version and full version simultaneously by supporting in-app purchase.
+This client can provide demo version and full version simultaneously by supporting In-app Purchase.

 I just integrated [MV Android Client](https://github.com/AltimitSystems/mv-android-client) and [Android In-app Billing Version 3](https://github.com/anjlab/android-inapp-billing-v3).